Peter Pratt: Later years

 After leaving the D'Oyly Carte organisation, Pratt turned his attention to theatre, television, concert, and radio work.
 In 1964, for example, he appeared in All in Love, a musical based on Sheridan's The Rivals.
 In 1965, he was seen in the comic play A Month in the Country at the Cambridge Theatre in London.
 He was a member of the BBC Drama Repertory Company in the early 1960s.

 In 1966, BBC Radio presented a complete cycle of the thirteen extant Gilbert and Sullivan operas, with dialogue, with Pratt starring in ten of them and working behind the scenes as co-producer.
 His love of Gilbert and Sullivan continued during his later career, and he frequently turned to their operas for inspiration.
 As a writer, narrator, and performer he presented a television play called Jack Point (1973), and radio programmes such as Afternoon at the Savoy, Evening at the Savoy, and Take a Sparkling Pair.
 Pratt also toured his own companies, "Music Mosaic" and "The World of Gilbert and Sullivan" presenting Gilbert and Sullivan and other works to audiences in Britain, North America, and Australia.
 He appeared in a full costume production of The Mikado at Royal Albert Hall.
 As part of the 1975 centennial season, before the first of the four performances of Trial by Jury, a specially-written curtain raiser by William Douglas-Home, called Dramatic Licence, was played by Pratt as Richard D'Oyly Carte, Kenneth Sandford as Gilbert and John Ayldon as Sullivan, in which Gilbert, Sullivan and Carte plan the birth of Trial in 1875.

-In 1976, Pratt appeared in the serial The Deadly Assassin from the BBC's long-running science fiction television series Doctor Who, replacing the late Roger Delgado to become the second actor to play the Master.
+In 1976, Pratt appeared in the serial The Deadly Assassin from the BBC's long-running science fiction television series Doctor Who, becoming the second actor to play the Master.
 Pratt received praise for the performance, which relied heavily on his voice because of the restrictive nature of his mask and costume.
 In 1977, Pratt appeared with Hinge and Bracket in an episode of "The Stackton Music Festival, A sonic jamboree" for BBC Radio.
 In 1981, he toured with a group called the "London Savoyards".
 He also appeared as a soloist in the concert video recording "Gilbert & Sullivan Present their Greatest Hits," made at Royal Albert Hall in 1982.

 Pratt died in London in 1995, aged 71.